 Another tool that college coaches turn to in their recruiting efforts is highlight video.
 This is why it’s crucial for collegiate hockey hopefuls to create a strong highlight video with strong varsity game footage.
 Learn, in detail, how to create a quality highlight video.

-If a student-athlete wants to compete for a Division 1 men’s hockey program, their best shoot at a roster spot is competing on a junior hockey team.
+If a student-athlete wants to compete for a Division 1 men’s hockey program, their best shot at a roster spot is competing on a junior hockey team.
 But it can’t just be any junior hockey team.
 Division 1 college coaches focus their recruiting efforts on two junior hockey leagues.

 The first is the USHL, a tier 1 league that is home to the top men’s hockey talent in the US.
 These athletes are masters of the game with the drive, experience and technique needed to compete on the biggest stages in hockey.
-In 2018, the USHL had a record number of 45 players selected at the NHL Draft and more than 400 players commit to an NCAA Division 1 school.
+In 2018, the USHL had a record number of 45 players selected at the NHL Draft and more than 400 players committed to an NCAA Division 1 school.

 The second league is the NAHL.
 This is the only tier 2 junior hockey league that acts as an alternative to the tier 1 USHL.
 These athletes compete at high-profile events like the NAHL Showcase, the NAHL Top Prospects Tournament and the NAHL Robertson Cup Championship.
 Six NAHL athletes were selected in the 2019 NHL Draft, while more than 230 athletes committed to an NCAA Division 1 program.